mui/material-ui/docs/data/joy/components/card/card.md

 Cards often include buttons at the bottom section.
 Use `CardActions` component as a wrapper of those buttons to create proper spacing around them.

+The demo below also use `buttonFlex` prop to set the ideal width of the buttons to `120px` while allowing them to shrink if necessary.
+To learn more about CSS flex, visit [MDN's guide](https://developer.mozilla.org/en-US/docs/Web/CSS/flex).

 {{"demo": "BottomActionsCard.js" }}

 #### Discrete actions